-They’re in constant communication with sideline medical staff and can send replays down to the field for the team doctors to review to help diagnose potential injuries.
+Using the Injury Video Review System (IVRS), booth ATC spotters are in constant communication with sideline medical staff.
+As they identify plays for review, they can send video down to the field, with the assistance of technicians in the booth and on the sideline, for the team doctors to review to help diagnose potential injuries.

-“The average fan may be watching the big play and where the ball is,” said Dave Surprenant, a certified athletic trainer, fter a recent game in Dallas.
+“The average fan may be watching the big play and where the ball is,” said Dave Surprenant, a certified athletic trainer, after a game in Dallas.
 “We’re responsible for the entire field.”

-Dave said these athletic trainers communicate with the sideline “so they can better see how the injury took place, and then have better tools to treat those injuries.”
+Dave said these athletic trainers communicate with the sideline “so they can better understand how the injury took place, and then have better tools to treat those injuries.”

-The NFL’s Booth ATC Spotters are trained athletic trainers retained by the League and who are unaffiliated with specific NFL teams, a measure required to ensure their objectivity.
+The NFL’s booth ATC spotters are retained by the League and unaffiliated with specific NFL teams, a measure required to ensure their objectivity.

 The adoption of the medical timeout marks the first time ever in a major sport that a non-participant can freeze the game clock for player safety.

 “The game moves extremely fast,” said Surprenant.
-“But we have the capability to stop a game and do a medical timeout, so a player can receive the medical care that he needs,” he said.
+“But we have the capability to stop a game and do a medical timeout, so a player can receive medical care,” he said.

 The NFL’s first medical timeout came during the 2015 season.